ljezny/Particle-HAP/README.md

 # particle-hap

-Particle HAP is a -[proof-of-concept] tested and working tcp server, which allows you to connect Particle devices to Homekit, directly, without any in-the-middle HAP JS server.
+Particle HAP is a ~~proof-of-concept~~ tested and working tcp server, which allows you to connect Particle devices to Homekit, directly, without any in-the-middle HAP JS server.

 ## BIG THANKS TO:
 I've used lot of inspiration and code from this repositories.
 I would really like to thank: